yupenghe/methylpy/docs/README.rst

 `bowtie <http://bowtie-bio.sourceforge.net/index.shtml>`__ and/or
 `bowtie2 <http://bowtie-bio.sourceforge.net/bowtie2/index.shtml>`__ for
 alignment \* `samtools <https://github.com/samtools/samtools>`__ (>=1.3)
-for alignment result manipulation \*
-`Picard <https://broadinstitute.github.io/picard/index.html>`__
-(>=2.10.8) for PCR duplicate removal \* java for running Picard (its path needs to be included in ``PATH`` environment variable) . \*
+for alignment result manipulation.
+Samtools can also be installed using conda ``conda install -c bioconda samtools`` \* `Picard <https://broadinstitute.github.io/picard/index.html>`__ (>=2.10.8) for PCR duplicate removal \* java for running Picard (its path needs to be included in ``PATH`` environment variable) . \*